PrimeTimeTran/next-blog/notes/journal/xx1-books-how-to-win-friends-and-influence-people.md

-# 🧠 How to Win Friends & Influence People — Cheatsheet
+# 🧠 How to Win Friends & Influence People

 ## Core Idea